 Curriculum & Instruction

-The Bulloch County Schools Curriculum & Instruction Department is responsible for the following areas: selection of curriculum, instructional methods, Student Support Services, Common Core Georgia Performance Standards implementation, the development of student learning objectives (SLOs) and assessments for all subjects not tested by standardized tests, gifted instruction, the Career Technical & Agricultural Education program (CTAE), alternative education, social work and special education.
+The Bulloch County Schools Curriculum & Instruction Department is responsible for the following areas: implementation of the Georgia Standards of Excellence and the Georgia Performance Standards, selection of curriculum to support the teaching of these standards, instructional methods, Student Support Services, , the development of student learning objectives (SLOs) and assessments for all subjects not tested by standardized tests, gifted instruction, the Career Technical & Agricultural Education program (CTAE), alternative education, social work and special education.

-As a public school system we teach the academic standards set by our state, which are currently the Common Core Georgia Performance Standards.
+As a public school system we teach the academic standards set by our state, which are currently the Georgia Standards of Excellence and the Georgia Performance Standards.
 We welcome the opportunity for our parents and educators to give objective and constructive feedback on these standards.

 While the state sets academic standards, it is our job locally to ensure that we hire the most highly qualified faculty to teach the standards.
 In Bulloch County we invest in continued professional development for our faculty to help them be most effective.
 We also provide proper time for faculty to plan and collaborate with their subject- and grade-level peers in professional learning communities (PLCs).